 During the first 24 to 48 hours after the accident, it's important that you rest your neck as much as possible to avoid prolonging the healing process.

 Since you should avoid neck movement as much as possible for the first 24 to 48 hours, exercise is generally discouraged during that time.
 As your neck begins to heal and your pain subsides, you can slowly begin adding back daily activities that require the twisting and turning of your neck.

 Increase the intensity of your exercise as your pain lessens over time.
 Until your pain is completely gone, safe exercise after a car accident means avoiding exercise or sports that pose neck injury risk, such as contact sports.
 Low-impact exercise, such as walking, yoga and dancing, is preferable until you've completely healed.

 Complications and Precautions

-Should your whiplash pain linger for more than a few weeks, your doctor may suggest that you meet with a physical therapist.
-A physical therapist may suggest gentle stretching activities that help to relieve some of the stiffness and pain in your neck.
-Until the pain subsides, avoid any activity which could pose a neck injury and follow all of your physical therapist's instructions.
+Until the pain subsides, avoid any activity, like weight lifting after whiplash, which could pose a neck injury and follow all of your physical therapist's instructions.
 Adding in activities slowly as you heal can help reduce your risk for a repeat injury and improve your chances for a total recovery.